ntzwrk/skeleton/README.md

 ```

 So to initialize a new Rust project named `test_project` one would execute `skeleton -l rust new test_project`.
 Therefore a configuration file `$HOME/.skeleton/rust.toml` must exist.

+## Shell completions

+Shell completions for Bash and [Fish](https://github.com/fish-shell/fish-shell) can be found in the `completions` folder.
+Completion for other shells will be available as soon as [clap](https://github.com/kbknapp/clap-rs) supports them.